 Masthead

-Dini is a lawyer and writer whose work has appeared in several literary journals, including The Más Tequila Review, Kweli Journal, Bartleby Snopes, The Butter, Literal Magazine, and PANK.
-Her story "Amalia on the Border" was a finalist in The Texas Observer's 2013 Short Story Contest judged by Dagoberto Gilb, and, in April 2017, her story "Elsa & Segundo" placed second in the annual Bethesda Magazine Short Story Contest.
-She is also the recipient of a 2016 and a 2018 Arts and Humanities Council of Montgomery County Individual Artist Award.
-In October 2016, she launched The Writer's Loft and offers writers’ retreats in San Miguel de Allende, Mexico.
+Dini McCullough Amozurrutia is a lawyer, writer, and artist.
+Her writing has appeared in The Más Tequila Review, Kweli Journal, Bartleby Snopes, The Toast, Literal Magazine, and PANK.
+Her story “Amalia on the Border” was a finalist in The Texas Observer’s 2013 Short Story Contest, judged by Dagoberto Gilb, and “Elsa & Segundo” placed second in Bethesda Magazine’s annual short story contest in 2017.
+She is a two-time recipient of the Arts and Humanities Council of Montgomery County Individual Artist Award.

 Armando is a graphic designer, visual artist, and photographer based in Houston, Texas.
 He is an art instructor at the Art League of Houston in addition to teaching art to children and youth throughout the metropolitan area.
 He is also the founder and owner of Taller ISMA, a printmaking and art studio.